pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep4.md

 ## Display the Posts

 Now that we have post data, we need to display it.
-Just like the `+page.server.js` files, the `+page.svelte` files are nearly identical.
+This time, the 2 files are identical.

 `src/routes/blog/+page.svelte`:
 ```svelte